thiagoao-dev/GoLang-Fibonacci/README.md

 # GoLang-Fibonacci
 Fibonacci in Go

-This project is for study only
+How to implement Fibonacci algorithm with Go language.
+This project is for study only.
+It don't mean that it can't be improved.